-This is a good day to dispose of the last of the Christmas Shortbread still hanging around by unloading it on friends and neighbours, or by cramming into the lunchboxes of your unsuspecting loved ones.
+This could be a good day to see off the last stocks of Christmas shortbread still hanging around by unloading it on friends and neighbours, or by cramming it into the lunchboxes of unsuspecting loved ones.

 Shortbread is good with tea or whiskey (just watch how much shortbread you’re partaking of, whiskey fans warn.)
 Shortbread aficionados say that “shortbread” is just another name for “butter delivery system”, and swear by it warm out of the oven.